Please contact us if you don't find your answer below, or if any answers require clarification.

 7. Where will the first store be located?

-A marketing and feasibility study is planned to help us determine a good location.
-As we get closer to the time to conduct that study, we'll need to have some locations in mind.
 While we have no specific locations at this point, we are generally considering Salt Lake City neighborhoods such as Downtown, the Avenues, the University of Utah area, and Sugar House.
 Please feel free to suggest additional areas and/or specific locations!

 8. Who controls a co-op?

 Owners control the direction of the business by electing a Bbard of directors and voting on relevant issues.
 The elected board will monitor the day-to-day business and operations, set goals, and hire initial staff, and ensure the growth and success of the Co-op.
 Ultimately, the board is accountable to the owners for its decisions.
 One will need to be an owner in the Co-op to be eligible to serve on the board of directors.

 9. Is Wasatch Cooperative Market a non-profit organization?

 No. Although co-ops can be set up as non-profit, Wasatch Cooperative Market is a for-profit business registered as limited cooperative association (LCA) under Utah state law.
 For-profit status allows us to meet a couple of our primary objectives: 1) provide member patronage refunds and 2) provide funding to support activities in the community that are consistent with our mission and vision.
 For-profit status also allows us the greatest level of flexibility in conducting our business.

 10. How can I distinguish a co-op from other organizations?